zhanxw/rvtests/README.md

 *Genotype in the regression model*.
 For consistencmaine, male genotypes are converted to 0 or 2.

 *MetaScore results*.
-If specify `--meta score`, the output file `prefix.MetaScore.assoc` includes PAR-region and non-PAR region analysis.
+If specify `--meta score`, the output file `prefix.MetaScore.assoc.gz` includes PAR-region and non-PAR region analysis.
 But in the non-PAR region, the difference is that Hardy-Weinberg P-value are calculated using female samples.

 *Related individuals*.
 Just append `--xHemi` to the `vcf2kinship` (more details in [Kinship generation](#kinship-generation)) and `rvtest` command lines.
 Rvtests can recognize non-PAR region kinship and use it in the analysis.